 FOR HAKA, CULTURE IS EVERYTHING

 Proudly New Zealand owned and operated, showcasing our indigenous Māori culture is incredibly important to us, which is why we weave equal measures of culture and adventure into all our small group tours.

-Whether you’re carving a greenstone pendant, paddling a waka (Māori canoe), eating a hāngī or learning the myths and legends that are a cornerstone of our Māori culture, helping you make that cultural connection is vital to enhancing your New Zealand experience.
+Whether you’re carving a greenstone pendant, paddling a waka (Māori canoe), eating a hāngī or learning the myths and legends that are a cornerstone of our Māori culture in New Zealand, helping you make that cultural connection is vital to enhancing your New Zealand experience.

 Why are we called Haka?